 - Restart your handset and look for changes.

-On the other hand, if you’re in need for more drastic approach, this is how to reinstall Telegram:
+On the other hand, if you require a more drastic approach, this is how to reinstall Telegram:

 - Open the App drawer or App menu.